Eukaryot/sonic3air/framework/external/curl/curl/docs/CHECKSRC.md

    more appropriate `char *name` style.
 The asterisk should sit right next to the name without a space in between.

-- `BADCOMMAND`: There's a bad `!checksrc!` instruction in the code.
+- `BADCOMMAND`: There is a bad `checksrc` instruction in the code.
 See the **Ignore certain warnings** section below for details.

 - `BANNEDFUNC`: A banned function was used.
 The functions sprintf, vsprintf,